oldsoulofmo/notes/void/react/React.md

 > [!NOTE] JSX
-> - Déclarative syntax to describe what components look like and how they work based on their logic and data.
+> - Declarative syntax to describe what components look like and how they work based on their logic and data.
 > - Components must return a block of JSX.
 > - Extension of javascript that allows us to combine javascript, css and react components into html.
 > - Each JSX element is converted to a `React.createElement` function call with the help of Babel which is provided when creating a react app with CRA.
 > - We could use React without JSX.

-### Imperative vs declarative
+# Imperative vs declarative

 **Imperative :** How to do things, we tell the browser how to do things step by step until we get to the desired UI.
 Manuel DOM element selections and DOM traversing, also step by step DOM mutations until we reach the desired UI.

 **Declarative :** Describe what UI should look like using JSX, based on current state, data, props and more.
 No `querySelectors` or `addEventlisteners`.
 It gets what we want to see in the screen, we think of the UI as a reflection to data.

+> [!IMPORTANT] Strict mode
 > In strict mode components are rendered twice.

 > [!NOTE] Important
-> React does separation concerns,<mark style="background: #FFB8EBA6;"> one component per file.</mark> Not one technology per file.
+> React does separation concerns, one component per file.
+Not one technology per file.

-### Props
+# Props

  Props stands for property, it's a mechanism to link between parent-child components.

 > [!NOTE] Important
 > State is internal data that can be updated by the component logic, while props is data coming from the outside and can only be updated by the parent component.
 > - Props are read-only, they are immutable !
-(One of React's strict rules.)
+(One of React's strict rules)
 > - If you need to mutate props then you actually need state.
 >
 > Props are immutable because they're an object and changing them will affect the parent component too.